We’ve been sharing our house with a multitude of rodents for years, our old house seems to double up as a mouse condominium.

 If you can’t get your hands on cement mix, plaster of Paris will work just as well.
 An alternative approach is to combine plaster of Paris or cement mix with cornflour and then add milk or water to form a dough.
 Knead for a minute or two before rolling into balls and placing them around the house.

-The cement mix and plaster of Paris will both harden after a few days of being exposed to the atmosphere and must be replaced regularly.
+Both the cement mix and plaster of Paris will harden after a few days of exposure to the atmosphere and must be replaced regularly.

 #6 Boric Acid – Doesn’t work!

 According to some, boric acid is one of the best and most effective poison recipes out there.
 Others disagree, saying it causes only “developmental toxicity.”
-In other words, while it can harm a rodent’s unborn fetuses, it won’t get rid of your current mouse problem.
+In other words, while it can harm a rodent’s unborn fetuses, it won’t eliminate your current mouse problem.

 You can still use it to dispose of cockroaches and ants, but it’s not worth getting if the mouse is your only enemy.